 *We will not let financial issues get in the way!
 If you are interested in signing up for a program but are unable to pay the program fee, please let us know!

-The cost is $5 per student for a half-day program (under 4 hours) and $10 for a full-day program (over 4 hours).
+The cost is $5 per non-FCPS student and $2 per FCPS student for all programs regardless of length.
 We do not charge for teachers, parents, or chaperones.

 We usually send school groups an invoice electronically after the program.
 There is a place in our Field Trip Request Form to enter the contact information to which an invoice should be sent.
 That way we can charge for the actual number of students that attend.
 If you would prefer to bring a check or cash on the day of the trip you may do that as well.

-A typical group arrives between 9 and 9:30 and stays to have lunch on site.
-Our programs are flexible and can be as short as 1.5 hours or as long as the school day depending on the teacher’s schedule.
+The longer students are able to stay at the field station, the better!
+We encourage teachers to come for a whole day if possible.
+However, our programs are flexible and can be as short as 2 hours or as long as the school day depending on the teacher’s schedule.
 In the Field Trip Request Form, we ask teachers to specify a start and end time and whether students will be eating lunch on site.

 Please alert us as soon as you need to reschedule or cancel a program!
 Programs that cancel within 7 days of the trip for reasons outside of severe weather or illness outbreak will be charged a $50 fee.